 While your vinyl deck membrane is the foundation of a beautiful deck, the vinyl deck railing serves as your frame.
-Choosing a vinyl deck railing that complements your deck, house, and surroundings isn’t too difficult.
+Choosing a vinyl deck railing that complements your deck, house, and surroundings isn’t too difficult – but is important.
 Tuff Industries has pulled together the top tips to help you choose the best vinyl deck railing.

 Vinyl Deck Railing Components

 Understanding the different components of your vinyl deck railing can help you visualize how it all works together.
 Your posts act as vertical support and can include post caps to add interest.
 Railings connect the posts at the top and bottom and add structural support.
 Balusters or spindles run vertically between the top and bottom railings and can be composed of composite, glass, metal, or wood.

 Your first major decision is which material you’ll use for your deck railings.
 Manufactured vinyl deck railings are becoming more and more popular, as they offer a variety of shapes, sizes, and colors.
 They are easy to clean, durable, and generally are more affordable than railings made from natural materials.

 However, natural materials have their benefits as well.
 Besides looking beautiful, natural materials like glass, wood, and metal can combine to create a stunning, original deck railings.
 Consider the best combination for your budget, as well as your personal style and willingness to keep with regular maintenance when required.